 Applying to Be a Peer

-- Meet with SHARE staff for a 1-on-1 interview
+- Meeting with one SHARE staff member for a 1-on-1 interview

 Are you unable to make that kind of commitment but still interested in being involved with SHARE?
-Check out the Allied Member page for more details on how to apply to be an AM.
+Check out Allied Membership for more details on how to apply to be an AM.

 SHARE Peers subscribe to common values, competencies and a code of conduct.
 As such, the SHARE staff welcomes any feedback, including affirming feedback, you would like to share regarding your experiences with SHARE Peers.
 To do so, please complete our anonymous form.

 The SHARE Peer Program does not discriminate against any applicant based upon age, disability, ethnic origin, gender, gender identity and expression, marital status, national origin, parental status, physical appearance, race, religion, sexual orientation or veteran status.